U-Bahn Line A (Frankfurt U-Bahn): History

 The Line A with its three connecting lines covers about half of the Frankfurt subway network and combines various upgrade standards, linking subway, elevated rail, railway and light rail sections.

 The Line A is the most important north–south axis in city traffic and runs from the South Station through the city and the Eschersheimer highway to Heddernheim.
 There it divides into two branches, which lead to Oberursel (U3) and Bad Homburg (U2).
 The part of the line served by U1, U2, U3 and U8 has eight underground and six above-ground stops.

-The routes to Bad Homburg and Oberursel originally belonged to the Frankfurt Lokalbahn AG.
+The routes to Bad Homburg and Oberursel originally belonged to the Frankfurt Lokalbahn.
 They run largely off the road network and have barrier-protected level crossings.
 Also, the piece between Oberursel station and Hohemark is a built according to light rail criteria former narrow-gauge railway line.

 Subway station Heddernheimer Landstraße near the tunnel to the shopping center Nordwestzentrum, incineration plant in the back.

 Between the stops Zeilweg and Wiesenau the Oberursel route branches off the subway again (U1) and goes on a newly built, partly underground route through the northwest city to Ginnheim.
 Between the stops Heddernheimer Landstraße (on the section to Ginnheim) and Wiesenau (on the section to Oberursel) forms a part of the D-route with the two routes a track triangle.
 In Niederursel, the D route then branches off in the direction of Riedberg.